Harvey Weinstein hit with new sex crime charge in New York

 But it’s not clear whether any of those allegations underlie the new indictment.

 While bracing for the new charges, Weinstein also is awaiting retrial after New York state’s highest court this spring overturned his 2020 conviction on rape and sexual assault charges involving two women.
-The high court, called the Court of Appeals, ordered a new trial.
+The high court, called the Court of Appeals, ordered a new trial, which is tentatively scheduled to begin Nov.
+12.

-It has been tentatively scheduled to begin Nov.
-12, though it's likely to be delayed.
+Read: Federal Reserve cuts key rate by sizable half-point, signaling end to its inflation fight

 The Court of Appeals ruled that the then-trial judge unfairly allowed testimony against him based on allegations that were not part of the case.
 That judge’s term expired in 2022, and he is no longer on the bench.

-Prosecutors want to fold the new charges into the retrial, but Weinstein’s lawyers say it should be a separate case.
-Judge Curtis Farber said Wednesday he'd rule early next month on that issue.
+Prosecutors have said they’ll seek to fold the new charges into the retrial, but Weinstein’s lawyers say it should be a separate case.

 Weinstein, who also was convicted in 2022 in a Los Angeles rape case, remains behind bars while awaiting his New York retrial.